 When: Make a henna appointment 2-3 days prior to the big day for the darkest stain with the most definition.
 For example, for a Saturday event, the best time to get henna is Wednesday - Thursday.

 Both palms?
 Arrange for a chauffeur + someone to assist with ordinary tasks like change clothes, pick an item up, eat, drink... and be merry!

 The best stain ever!
 Achieve the best henna stain by leaving the paste on overnight.
 Henna needs to be wrapped with unrolled cotton balls, bath tissue, gauze and tape.
 No plastic wrap.
 This is a free service for appointments.

-Dense henna coverage on all three sides of the arms from the elbows down plus front and back of hands can take 4-8 hours.
+Dense henna coverage on all sides of the arms from the elbows down plus front and back of hands can take 4-8 hours.
 Dense coverage from below the knees to the toes takes 3-5 hours.
 It's a long day for the bride and the artist.
-It's recommended to do this in a relaxed setting with 1 or 2 close friends to enjoy the day and help the bride to eat, drink and other tasks.
+It's recommended to do this in a relaxed setting with a couple of close friends to enjoy the day and help the bride to eat, drink and other tasks.